endless-sky/endless-sky-wiki/PlanetSprites.md

 ![original image](http://endless-sky.github.io/images/planet/01.jpg)

-Select Filter -> Map -> Map Object, and map the image to a sphere, with no lighting, with a transparent background.
+Select `Filter -> Map -> Map Object`, and map the image to a sphere, with no lighting, with a transparent background.
 You can play around with the rotation parameters to present the prettiest side of the planet, but make sure the position is left at exactly (.5, 5.)!

 ![original image](http://endless-sky.github.io/images/planet/02.jpg)